GoogleCloudPlatform/opentelemetry-operations-js/MIGRATION.md

 #### Configure Authentication (Required for Direct In-App Export)

-When exporting directly from your application to `https://telemetry.googleapis.com`, configure `google-auth-library` to dynamically supply fresh OAuth2 tokens via the async `headers()` callback:
+When exporting directly from your application to `https://telemetry.googleapis.com`, configure `google-auth-library` to dynamically supply fresh OAuth2 tokens via the async `headers()` header provider callback (for HTTP) or channel credentials wrapping (for gRPC):

+*OTLP/HTTP Dynamic Auth Example (Async Header Provider):*
 ```typescript
 import { gcpDetector } from '@opentelemetry/resource-detector-gcp';
 import { OTLPMetricExporter } from '@opentelemetry/exporter-metrics-otlp-proto';